1. What are the criteria for admission to BME?

 Kyoto U, Seoul National U, National Taiwan U, Tsingua U, IIT-Bombay, IIT-Madras, Nanyang Tech U, Nagoya Tech, Birla Inst Tech Sci, Huazhong U Sci Tech, U of Poona, U of Madras

 *For other information not listed, please email us at bmeadmissions@soe.rutgers.edu.
-Please notethe BME Graduate Admissions committee cannot pre-screen applicants prior to the completion of the admissions application process.
+Please note: the BME Graduate Admissions committee cannot pre-screen applicants prior to the completion of the admissions application process.